 Treatment Protocol: Each sheep in Group A received a single subcutaneous injection of ivermectin (locally sourced) at a dose rate of 200 μg ivermectin per kg body weight (equivalent to 1 mL per 50 kg body weight, or 0.2 mg/kg).
 Body weight was determined using heart girth and body length measurements, calculated according to: Body weight (kg) = (Heart girth × Heart girth × Body length) / 600 (Khan et al. 2004).
 Group B received no treatment and served as untreated infected control.

 Fecal Sampling and Laboratory Analysis: Fecal samples (approximately 10-15 grams) were collected per rectum using aseptic technique on Day 0 (pre-treatment) and Day 14 (post-treatment) from all 100 animals in polythene zipper bags.
-Each sample was labeled with animal identification, date, and group assignment.
+Each sample was labeled with animal identification, date and group assignment.
 Samples were transported with the help of cold storage boxes and preserved at 4°C to Advanced Research Laboratory for analysis.

 Fecal Egg Count (FEC) Determination: Fecal egg counts were determined using modified McMaster technique (Taylor et al. 2016; Anonymous, 2018] with some modifications, having sensitivity of 3 EPG.
 The procedure involved: (1) Weigh 2 g of faeces and triturate with 28 mL of sodium chloride solution using a pestle and mortar.
 (2) Strain the mixture through a tea strainer into a clean beaker.
 (3) Immediately fill both chambers of a McMaster slide with the filtrate using a pipette.
 (4) Allow the slide to stand for 3–5 minutes to permit egg flotation.
 (5) Examine the slide under a microscope using a 10× objective lens.
 (6) Identify eggs to genus level and count the eggs in both engraved areas.
 [Note: Nematodirus spp. and Trichuris spp. were excluded from the study due to different larval culture requirements].
 Total egg count was multiplied by 50 to obtain EPG.
 Duplicate readings were performed for quality assurance.